Pythagoras numbers of orders in biquadratic fields: Six is almost always a lower bound

 We suspect that it is in fact possible to prove a stronger result, listed already in the Introduction as the first part of Conjecture \ref{co:conjecture}.
 However, we did not try proving it in order not to make this paper longer than it already is.
 Moreover, the potential proof would not only have many branches, but probably some of them would require new ideas.
 As the last part of this paper, let us repeat the Conjecture \ref{co:conjecture} and list some evidence towards it:

-\begin{conjecture*} Let $K$ be a totally real biquadratic field. \begin{enumerate} \item If $K$ contains none of $\sqrt2$, $\sqrt3$ and $\sqrt5$, then $\P(\O_K) \geq 6$ holds with finitely many exceptions. \item If $K$ contains $\sqrt2,\sqrt3$ or $\sqrt5$, then $\P(\O_K) \leq 5$. \item The inequality in (\ref{it:con*2}) is strict only for the following seven fields:\\ For $K = \BQ23, \BQ25, \BQ35$, where $\P(\O_K)=3$, and\\ for $K =\BQ27, \BQ37, \BQ56, \BQ57$, where $\P(\O_K)=4$. \end{enumerate} \end{conjecture*} The second part was proven for $\sqrt5$; for the remaining two cases, it is our observation based on computer calculations: We never found an element with length $6$ or $7$.
-Of course we do not have a proof for even one concrete field, let alone for all extensions of $F = \Q(\sqrt2)$ or $F = \Q(\sqrt3)$.
-We can suggest trying to prove the analogy of Sasaki's result (Theorem \ref{th:sasaki}) that $g_{\O_F}(2)=5$.
+\begin{conjecture*} Let $K$ be a totally real biquadratic field. \begin{enumerate} \item If $K$ contains none of $\sqrt2$ and $\sqrt5$, then $\P(\O_K) \geq 6$ holds with finitely many exceptions. \item If $K$ contains $\sqrt2$ or $\sqrt5$, then $\P(\O_K) \leq 5$. \item The inequality $\P(\O_K)<5$ holds precisely for the following seven fields:\\ For $K = \BQ23, \BQ25, \BQ35$, where $\P(\O_K)=3$, and\\ for $K =\BQ27, \BQ37, \BQ56, \BQ57$, where $\P(\O_K)=4$. \end{enumerate} \end{conjecture*} Part (\ref{it:con2}) was already proven for $\sqrt5$; for $\sqrt2$, it is an observation based on computer calculations: Our program never found an element with length $6$ or $7$.
+Of course we do not have a proof for even one concrete field, let alone for all extensions of $F = \Q(\!\sqrt2)$.
+We suggest that in analogy with Theorem \ref{th:sasaki}, one should try to prove $g_{\O_{\Q(\sqrt2)}}(2)=5$.
+This seems feasible, since the crucial point in the proof of Lemma \ref{le:sasaki}, namely that the genus of $I_4$ contains only one class, remains valid for $\Q(\!\sqrt2)$.\footnote{This strategy of the proof was successfully carried out by He and Hu in \cite{HH} before the present paper was published.
+Thus, part (2) of the Conjecture in now in fact a theorem.}

-Once the second part is known, the equality for all but the seven exceptional fields follows directly from the first part of Theorem \ref{th:main2parts}.
-Thus, to have the third part, it remains to prove a stronger upper bound for the seven fields.
-The numerical evidence for this, together with an element of the suspected maximal length in each of the seven orders, was already given in Proposition \ref{pr:comp_examples}.
+Let us turn to (\ref{it:con3}).
+The fact that these seven are the only possible exceptional fields is proven as Theorem \ref{th:main2parts} (\ref{it:main(1)}), and an element of the suspected maximal length in each of them was already given in Proposition \ref{pr:comp_examples}.
+Thus, it only remains to prove a stronger upper bound for these seven fields.
+Proposition \ref{pr:comp_examples} also contains some numerical evidence -- namely, the conjecture is valid for elements with trace up to $500$.

 A further point in favour of this part of the conjecture is that it holds locally -- by the result \cite{Sch2}, Kapitel 0, Lemma 1, already mentioned in the Introduction, four integral squares are sufficient in all completions $K_{\mathfrak{p}}$, and three squares suffice unless $\mathfrak{p}$ is dyadic and $[K_{\mathfrak{p}}:\Q_2]$ is odd.
-Since biquadratic fields are Galois extensions of $\Q$ of even degree, one can show that such a problematic dyadic place can exist only for fields of type (B4) where $2$ does not ramify.
+Since biquadratic fields are Galois extensions of $\Q$ of even degree, one can show that such a problematic dyadic place can exist only for fields of type (B4), where $2$ does not ramify.
 None of the seven listed fields are of this type.